timuurbesli/CityDefenseZGDD/npc-character-designs.md

 ---

-### 8. "Compass" Jake Harrison
-**Group:** Expedition Group
-**Avatar:** [Compass_Jake_Avatar.png]
-**Main Buff:** +50% expedition speed (expeditions complete faster)
-**Expedition Power:** 75

-**Dialogues:**
-1. *"I know every safe route, hidden cache, and danger zone within a hundred miles.
-The wasteland's my backyard."*
-2. *"The wasteland's not empty… It's full of stories if you know where to look."*
-3. *"A good map isn't just lines on paper, it's lives saved and resources found."*
-4. *"Every expedition teaches you something new about surviving out there.
-And I'm STILL learning."*
-5. *"Navigation isn't about knowing where you are… It's about knowing where you're going.
-Big difference."*

 **3D Model Description:**
 Tall, lean man in his late 30s with weathered features and sun-bleached brown hair.
 Wears a long desert coat over practical expedition gear.
 Has a compass pendant, binoculars around his neck, and a walking stick with carved distance markers.
 Expression is steady and experienced.